swiftcoder2020/milestone_project_1/README.md

 ## Strategy

-As established in the aforementioned above, the product is built consciously with the employers and recruiters in mind to provide the ability in assessing of what I can offer, contribute and participate overall personally and professionally.
+As established in the aforementioned above, the product is built consciously with the employers and recruiters in mind to provide the ability in assessing of what I can offer, contribute and participate collaboratively overall personally and professionally.
+The objective of this strategy is to market myself as a product and provide value in that through the website portfolio lifecycle from inception to deployment and finally testing to enable the transition into a career change to take effect.

+## User Stories

+### Employers and Recruiters

+Employers and recruiters operate as separate entities of their own in that there is a greater likelihood of them browsing through the website portfolio, assessing one's competency levels through their own project work and connect via various professional social media/collaborative means i.e. LinkedIn, Facebook, Twitter and GitHub.

+### Website Developer

+As the sole developer, I am aiming to contribute towards the project goals and strategy